Data Analysis (14 Part Series)

 Lenique puts this into practice with this post on relational model design.

 When two users are trying to query or update the same table at the same time it may result in a lock.
 In the same way that two people with ATM cards for the same bank account are trying to withdraw the same $100 from the same bank account, one will be locked out while the first transaction is completed.

 Rhymes does a great job of explaining how it works on the database:

 "...database locks serve the purpose of protecting access to shared resources (tables, rows, data).

 In a system where tens if not hundreds of connections operate on the same dataset, there has to be a system to avoid that two connections invalidate each other's operation (or in other cases causing a deadlock) ...

 Locks are a way to do that.
-An operation comes to the DB, declares they need a resource, finishes its own modification, then releases such resource, so that the next operation can do the same.
+An operation comes to the database, declares they need a resource, finishes its own modification, then releases such resource so the next operation can do the same.
 If they didn't lock their resource two operations might overwrite each other's data causing disasters.